-To better understand the value of joint optimization for SPASE, we evaluate SATURN against different compositions of tools - Alpa [127] + ASHA [57]; Alpa + Optimus [82]; Alpa + SHA [58] - each used together but unaware of each other.
-We note that it is non-trivial for regular DL users to implement such compositions, but these baselines can help elucidate the value of joint optimization.
+To better understand the value of joint optimization for SPASE, we evaluate SATURN against different compositions of tools - Alpa [69] + ASHA [30]; Alpa + Optimus [48]; Alpa + SHA [31] - each used together but unaware of each other.
 A/SHA & Optimus are designed for multi-model training and GPU allocation; Alpa tackles parallelism selection.
 In combination, they can be used to solve the dimensions of the SPASE problem, but in a separated fashion.
 We elaborate on these tools in Section 6.

-To mimic A/SHA's early-stopping behaviors, we run SATURNAND Optimus one epoch at a time.
-We take the early stops produced by A/SHA and apply them to SATURN's workload on epoch boundaries.
+To mimic A/SHA's early-stopping behaviors, we run SATURN and Optimus one epoch at a time.
+We take the early stops produced by A/SHA and apply them to SATURN and Optimus's workloads on epoch boundaries.
 A/SHA is configured to use 3 rungs, with allocations of 1, 3, and 6 epochs respectively, so completed jobs will have run for 10 epochs.
 The decay factor is set to 2, so half of the jobs survive each rung.
-Since A/SHA was built for settings with substantially more accelerators than models, we use a smaller version of the TXT workload with 8 jobs, eliminating the 3e-3 learning rate option.
-This lets us present the A/SHA baseline in the most favorable light feasible.
+Since A/SHA was built for settings with substantially more accelerators than models, we use a smaller version of the TXT workload with 8 jobs (eliminating the 3e-3 learning rate option) on 2 nodes.

 We report the results in Figure 8(C).
 We find that SATURN outperforms Alpa + ASHA by nearly 3X.
 Even if we remove Alpa's search times (e.g., if the searches were run once up-front) and directly compare SPASE solution quality, SATURN still outperforms the composite baseline by 1.67X.
 Against Alpa + Optimus, the speedups are 6.25X (resp.
 1.54X) when including (resp. excluding) Alpa's compilation times.
-The Optimus runtime that includes the compilation times is so high because it needs to construct its throughput oracle [88] up front by running the compiler for every possible allocation for every model.
+The Optimus runtime that includes the compilation times is so high because it needs to construct its throughput oracle [51] up front by running the compiler for every possible allocation for every model.
 SATURN's significant speedups against all 3 baselines support our view that the SPASE problem is a novel space where joint optimization has a significant role to play, rather than a simple composition of existing problem spaces.